molindo/eslint-config-molindo/README.md

   ...molindo.cssModules,
   ...molindo.tailwind,
   ...molindo.jest,
-  ...molindo.cypress
+  ...molindo.cypress,

+  {
+    // Your custom config
+  }
 ];
 ```

 3. If you use TypeScript, add `"extends": "eslint-config-molindo/tsconfig.json"` to your `tsconfig.json`.
+4. If you use Prettier, add `"prettier": "eslint-config-molindo/.prettierrc.json"` to your `package.json`.

-4. Happy linting!
+Happy linting!

 ## Further configuration

-### Prettier

-If you use [Prettier](https://prettier.io/) to format your code, you can extend from `eslint-config-molindo/.prettierrc`.

 ### Globals

-Configure [`globals`](https://eslint.org/docs/latest/use/configure/language-options#predefined-global-variables) as necessary, e.g. if you're using global Jest functionality.
+Configure [`globals`](https://eslint.org/docs/latest/use/configure/language-options#predefined-global-variables) as necessary, e.g. if you're using global APIs from Jest or Cypress.

 ### Editor integration